Mohamedabdelli/Mohamedabdelli/README.md

-- 👋 Hi, I’m @Mohamedabdelli
+👋 Hi, I'm Mohamed.

-- 👀 I’m interested in ...
+👀 I’m passionate about Machine Learning Engineering, Data Engineering, and Deep Learning.

-- 🌱 I’m currently learning ...
+🌱 Currently, I'm diving into MLOps, exploring tools like Azure Machine Learning, Azure DevOps, and MLFlow.

-- 💞️ I’m looking to collaborate on ...
+👯 I'm eager to collaborate with like-minded individuals on exciting AI projects.

-- 📫 How to reach me ...
+💬 Follow me on Linkedin: [[LinkedIn](https://www.linkedin.com/in/abdelli-mohamed-ammar/)]

 <!---
 Mohamedabdelli/Mohamedabdelli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.